Advanced Rewriting

 Define Custom RandomBranch statement

-Lets start by define our RandomBranch Statement:
+Lets start by defining our RandomBranch Statement:

 from kirin.decl import statement, info